modmore/docs/en/50_Open_Source/Scheduler/01_Installation.md

 php -q /home/server\_user/path/to/assets/components/scheduler/run.php
 ````

+### External Crons

-If you use an external cron job service, point it to the `assets/components/scheduler/run.php` file.
+If you use an external cron job service that triggers the file with a HTTP request, point it to  `https://yoursite.com/assets/components/scheduler/run.php?ctx=web` - including the `&ctx` URL parameter.

+> Running cron jobs over HTTP is not recommended.
+It means a front-end web server is processing the request, which are practically always configured with limits on memory and processing times, which can cause long or heavy tasks to fail.
+>
+> These limits are not in place for actual CRON jobs on the server.